spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

     }
     ```

-3. To render the text in the Zed UI template, add the presentation layer with a twig file, which loads as the action's response.
+3. To render text in the Zed UI template, add a `Presentation` layer with a twig file, which loads as the action's response.
     1. Add a new folder called `Presentation`.
-    2. Inside the folder, add a folder for the controller and the twig file for the action: `Index/index.twig`.
+    2. Inside the folder, add a folder for the controller and twig file for the action: `Index/index.twig`.
     The twig file for your action looks like this:

     ```xml